Ack, My Cat Has Diarrhea!

 The occasional bout of feline diarrhea may not be a big concern if your cat is still eating normally, is active, and is behaving normally.
 In this situation, it is generally safe to wait a couple of days to see if the problem goes away by itself, before calling your feline veterinarian.

 However, if your cat is lethargic, vomiting, has a partial or complete loss of appetite, is straining, or showing other signs of discomfort, there is cause for concern.
 If your cat is displaying any of these symptoms along with a loose stool, you should call your feline veterinarian and have your cat seen right away.

-If you’re not sure whether or not your cat needs to be examined, call your feline veterinarian’s office and describe the symptoms.
-They will want to know how your kitty is behaving, the consistency of the loose stools, how long the diarrhea has been present, if your kitty is eating normally, and there may be other questions, too.
+When your cat has diarrhea and you’re not sure whether or not your cat needs to be examined, call your feline veterinarian’s office and describe the symptoms.
+They will want to know how your kitty is behaving, the consistency of the loose stools, how long your cat has had diarrhea, if your kitty is eating normally, and there may be other questions, too.
 With this information, along with any other clues you can provide, the medical team can help you determine how urgent the situation may be.
 Depending on the situation, the medical team may advise you to have your kitty seen by your feline veterinarian, to determine what might be causing the problem and to provide supportive care.
 It’s better to be safe and find out there is nothing to worry about than end up in the emergency room.

 Remember, our cats are masters at hiding any signs of illness, so when symptoms do appear and last longer than a short time, it is very common to discover that disease may already have been present for a long time and that your kitty no longer has the energy to hide the problem, and needs to be seen by your feline veterinarian.

 We want your kitty to live the best life possible, and to thrive, not just survive.
 Call us if you are concerned about your cat’s diarrhea.

 Other articles that might interest you.

 How Can I Tell If My Cat Has Dental Pain?